sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/module01/questionsOnBasicDataStructures.md

 ## Which data structure should we use if we want to read (get) any element in O(1) time?

+* **Array.** We can use arrays to read (get) any element in `O(1)` time.
-* **Array.** The `random access` time complexity of an array is `O(1)` because it is a linear and contiguous data structure.
+* **What is an array?
+(Type):** Arrays are linear and contiguous data structure.
+* **Means?** It means that elements are arranged sequentially, and their memory addresses are adjacent.
+All the elements are next to each-other without any gap.
+* **So?** We get two major benefits from a data structure that is both linear and contiguous.
-* **Contiguous Means?** It means that if we know the address of the array, we can get the address of any element in `O(1)` using a simple math.
+* **1. Random Access in `O(1)`:** How?
+If we know the address of the array, we can get the address of any element in `O(1)` using a simple math.
+It means that we get `random access` in constant time, `O(1)`.
-* **Example:** For example, suppose the array is at memory location 100 and each element occupies 10 bytes of memory, we can get the 3rd element at 100 + (10 * 3) = 130.
+* **Example?** For example, suppose the array is at memory location 100 and each element occupies 10 bytes of memory, we can get the 3rd element at 100 + (10 * 3) = 130.
+* **2. Cache-Efficiency:** Contiguous memory means loading one element often loads neighbour elements also, due to spatial (positional) location.
+So, loading the next elements are relatively faster than loading it from the slow main memory, because these next elements are already in the cache memory.
+It is like reading a book with a bookmark.
+All the pages are sequential and next to each-other.
+We can jump to any page and get a smooth reading experience.
+It is linear and contiguous.
+* **2 Benefits are over.
+What is next?
+Does it have any limitations?
+Does that mean arrays are perfect?
+If arrays have these two major benefits, then why do we have other data structures?:** Arrays have their own limitations.
+* **Which limitations?** There are at least 3 problems with arrays.
-* **Random add/delete:** However, inserting an item in the middle or deleting an item from the front or from the middle can cost `O(n)`, because each item will have to shift to fill the gap.
+* **1. Random insert/delete:** Random insert/delete takes `O(n)` time.
+For example, inserting an item in the middle or deleting an item from the front or from the middle can cost `O(n)`, because each item will have to shift to fill the gap.
-* **Fixed Size:** And we have a limitation of fixed size which can cause unused allocated memory.
+* **2. Fixed Size:** Arrays have a fixed size which can cause unused allocated memory.
-* **Dynamic Array:** A dynamic array can cause `O(n)` time complexity in resizing.
+* **3. Dynamic Array:** To solve the fixed size issue, we can use a `Dynamic Array` like an `ArrayList` or a `MutableList` in `Kotlin`.
+However, a dynamic array can cause `O(n)` time complexity in resizing.
+However, the resizing happens infrequently, and the overall average cost (amortized cost) of adding an element is `O(1)`.
-* **Cache-friendly dynamics:** We may still use `Arrays` because they are `cache-friendly` due to their linear contiguous memory.
-* **Contiguous Loading:** When we load one item, nearby items are also loaded due to spatial (positional) locality.
-* **Result:** As a result, loading the next item is relatively fast as it is already available in the cache, which is faster than loading an item from the slow main memory.
-* **Reading Analogy:** So it is like reading a book with a bookmark.
-Next time when we read a book, we just need to find the bookmark.
-All the pages are in a sequence only, one after another which makes the reading experience smooth.

 ## Which data structure is suitable if we want to insert an element in the middle or after a certain item in O(1) time?